19–21 Aug 2024

 Scientific Program

-• AI-assisted research speed-dating
+• Discussions and (AI-assisted) research speed-dating

-• Beer talks and fireside chats
+• Beer talks and train-ride chats

-• Hackathons, and demonstrations from experts in high performance computing and machine learning
+• Hackathons and demonstrations from experts in high performance computing and machine learning

 Abstracts are open for contributions at the intersection of machine learning and